You are here

 - Dedicated hardware (smartcard, HSM, firewalls, etc.);

-Approach intrusion testing methodology is based on the OSSTMM:
+Approach penetration testing methodology is based on the OSSTMM:

 Pursuant to the principles of the OSSTMM, our missions may encompass the following phases (which may or may not be required, depending on the customer's needs):